 Any change in the system can only be understood with reference to its initial conditions.

 While building the geological model, a dataset of baseline measurements starts to be collected, such as initial pressure distribution in the reservoir, the minerals present, the chemistry of the deep groundwater, and the seismic response of the local geology, amongst many others.
 Other types of data are collected at a later stage, when the site suitability has been proven and are used for the development of the monitoring plan.
 Two important examples are the chemistry of aquifers used in the area as a source of irrigation or drinking water and the chemistry and flux of gases in the soil.

-These environments must be measured both to see if there is a leak in the area, and to understand whether if a leak occurs will it have any impact on water resources or human safety.
+These environments must be measured both to see if there is a leak in the area, and to understand whether if a leak occurs it will have any impact on water resources or human safety.
 Baseline data is particularly important here since these environments are more dynamic that those in the deep underground, because of exchange with the surface (like rainfall or heat) and biological processes.
-The concentration and flux of CO2 in the natural environment, pre-injection, is also very important because CO2 is produced naturally by plant roots and microbes in the soil, and thus it is critical to be able to understand the shallow biological CO2 values and distribution so that it is not mistaken for CO2 leaking from the reservoir.
-In fact work within SiteChar showed how CO2 soil concentrations and fluxes in a natural pristine environment changed significantly as a function of both time of year and the type of use of the land.

-Fig. 17 - An example of field measurement of CO_2 flux in the soil.
+Fig.17 An example of field measurement of CO2 flux in the soil